XiangpengHao/parquet-study/unscientific-thoughts.md

 Uncompressed data is large, they cost a lot of I/O. You decompressor/decoder throughput is much faster than your I/O throughput.

+How to shrink size without using general purpose compression?

 ## Page stats and location index
 You always want to enable them.
 They cost very little space, but is incredibly useful for certain queries.